QuantuMDx’s anti-coagulant stratification test will provide a warfarin metabolism genotyping test at the point of care.

 As well as the heightened risk of adverse events such as bleeding or stroke during the dosage adjustment period, this accrues cost through additional patient visits and repeated INR testing (International Normalised Ratio, which checks how long it takes blood to clot).

-Our first commercially available test will take the guess work out of warfarin dosage, giving clinicians the information they need to quickly determine a safe and effective dose for their patient.
+Our first test will take the guess work out of warfarin dosage, giving clinicians the information they need to quickly determine a safe and effective dose for their patient.

 This test features three single nucleotide polymorphisms (SNPs) which, when integrated into an algorithm, inform an individual’s warfarin requirements.